 SERVICE LEAD: lacobucci Report T.P.S.
 Response Recommendation Status Rationale Concerns Impact Ease of Implementation Timelines (PRR#80) #26, #42, IACOBUCCI #16, #18, #42 emphasize de-escalation as an essential element of the Service's response to emotionally disturbed persons, which supports the guiding principle of preservation of life.
 All uniform officers receive the following training every 12 months as part of their ISTP: Communication and De-escalation: officers are shown the most effective means of communication when dealing with a person experiencing a crisis.
 Officers are reminded that de-escalation techniques should be attempted whenever possible.
 Discussion in classroom settings and practiced in dynamic scenario based training.
-Containment: officers are taught, whenever possible, to slow down the course of events in crisis situations and to consider the use of specialized response teams such as ETF or MCITT or referral to outside resources. or agencies.
-Safety: preservation of life is the highest priority - Corrections for management that includes recognition and mitigations.
-Fear: officer fear management that includes recognition and mitigations strategies including discussions of officers' fear responses during debriefings of
+Containment: officers are taught, whenever possible, to slow down the course of events in crisis situations and to consider the use of specialized response teams such as ETF or MCITT or referral to outside resources.
+Safety: preservation of life is the highest priority Fear: officer fear management that includes recognition and mitigations strategies including discussions of officers' fear responses during debriefings of